Blood donation involves collecting blood from a donor so it can be used to treat someone else.

 Other types of blood donation

-As well as normal blood donation, there are other types of donation that can be used to treat other conditions, such as cord blood or platelet donation.
+There are other types of blood donation that can be used to treat a number of conditions.

 Cord blood donation